PrajwalRavi/Cloud-share/README.md

 secure and transparent manner.

 ### Architecture
-* DynamoDb provided by Amazon AWS was used to store the data to be shared.
+* DynamoDB provided by Amazon AWS was used to store the data to be shared.
 * Just the table name and a short description was stored in the blocks in the blockchain.

 ![architecture](https://github.com/PrajwalRavi/Blockchain/blob/master/architecture.png)